How Doctors Treat GIST

 Finding the Tumors

-- Size of the primary tumor
+- Size of the main tumor

-- Whether lymph nodes are involved
+- Whether nearby lymph nodes have signs of cancer

 - If it spread, or metastasized, to other organs